eucardano/operations-framework/countryhubs/reports/reimbursements/15-16-210724-Greece_reimbursement_of_chws.md

 ### Summary

 1. **Country of CHWS**:
-   [Enter the country where your Country Hub Workshop took place.]
+   Greece

 2. **Date (DAY/MONTH/YEAR)**:
-   [Enter the date of the event.]
+   First workshop Athens: 15-07-24
+   Second workshop Athens: 16-07-24
+   Workshop Thessaloniki: 21-07-24

-3. **Venue**:
+4. **Venue**:
-   [Provide the Address where the event took place.]
+   Karaiskaki 28, 10554 Athens, Greece

-4. **Participant Count**:
+5. **Participant Count**:
-   [Enter the number of participants at the workshop.]
+Athens Day 1: 5 people (10 had signed up, we had an unexpectedly high amounts of no shows) Athens Day 2: 10 people
+Thessaloniki: 13 people

-5. **Catering Type**:
+7. **Catering Type**:
-   [Let us know if you did make or buy food and beverage]
+   We had Food & Beverage delivered to the veniew

-6. **Merchandise from European Cardano Community**:
+8. **Merchandise from European Cardano Community**:
-   [Indicate if you used ECC merchandise.
-If you used your own designs and prints, include details for potential reimbursement along with a statement.
-ECC must be prominent on these designs, to be eligible.]
+   We did not recieved any merchantise from the ECC.
+We made banners for the workshops, with OdyC DAO's and ECC's logos on them.

 ### Expenses Lists